gawa2e/2-1/README.md

 It was a pivotal moment🔥 that became the starting point for my career path, which is why I’m archiving it here.

-These are the original archive of a document I wrote in my second year of high school.
+This is the original archive of a document I wrote in my second year of high school.
 - **Report**: [Link](https://github.com/ohmyksh/HansungSci_2-1_project/blob/master/2602-my%20report.md)
 - **Project video**: [Link](https://www.youtube.com/watch?v=uuvztTS3jyQ)